rgknp/AIDayLabs/lab02.2-building_bots/1_Topics_and_Regex.md

     }
 }
 ```
 As the code is now, the two classes are just simple implementations of **ITopic**, which we configured earlier.
 Review the ITopic class with the new Topic classes you've created to confirm you agree.
-In the next lab, we'll start adding things to our topics (removing the `throw new NotImplementedException();` as we go).
+In the next lab, we'll start adding things to our topics (removing `throw new NotImplementedException();` as we go).

 #### Responses
-Create two more classes, called "RootResponses.cs" and "SearchResponses.cs".
+Create two classes, called "RootResponses.cs" and "SearchResponses.cs" within the "Responses" folder.
 As you may have figured out, the Responses files will simply contain the different outputs we may want to send to users, no logic.

 Within "RootResponses.cs" add the following:
 ```csharp